-- The Directorate of Prevention, Resilience and Readiness has directed that the ACE Unit Training serve as the foundation of ACE-SI.
-Therefore this ACE-SI training will in large part consist of the Base +1 Unit Training modules as well as additional content to help you understand your role and how to fulfill it. - We'll begin with the ACE Unit Training modules starting with the base module and moving on through Fighting Stigma, Active Listening, and Practicing ACE. - The modules will be in their original form with the exception that for this training you will have additional time to complete and debrief the activities.
+- The Directorate of Prevention, Resilience and Readiness has also directed that the ACE Unit Training serve as the foundation of ACE-SI.
+Therefore this ACE-SI training will in large part consist of the Base +1 Unit Training modules as well as additional content to help you understand your role and how to fulfill it. - We'll begin with the ACE Unit Training modules starting with the base module and move on through Fighting Stigma, Active Listening, and Practicing ACE.